pirogram/pirogram-content/books/programming-with-python/025-list-of-values/topics/040-list-indexing.md

 title: List Indexing
 --- |
   Now we come to a part that's very troublesome for new programmers i.e. list indexing.
-However, with some practice (and patience), we can easily master this concept.
+However, with some practice (and patience), we can master this concept.

-  Since all items in a list are ordered, we can actually number them in a sequence.
-Let's look at the following list which represents the outcome of tossing a coin 8 times:
+  Since all items in a list maintain an order, we can number them in a sequence.
+Let's go back to the list where we recorded the outcome of tossing a coin 8 times:

   ```python
   toss_outcomes = ['H', 'H', 'T', 'H', 'T', 'T', 'T', 'H']